 - An artistic succulent garden

-- A rose garden
+- A formal garden

 - A tea garden with numerous hanging baskets of fuchsia, begonias, and seasonal favorites.

 Visitors can explore the gardens along wide brick walkways winding past bubbling tile fountains and flower beds bursting with color, texture, and fragrance.